Table of Contents

 Using Bytesafe provides access to:

 - Security scanning.
-Shift left and detect vulnerabilities early by continuously scanning all packages
+Shift left and detect vulnerabilities early by continuously scanning all packages and automatically quarantine threats

 - Deterministic results.
 Be sure to use Bytesafe in your CI/CD pipeline across different environments.
 The testers will be able to test the exact same versions that the developers intended.
 No more misconfigurations